-Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website.
-Two OGSS draft reports on ISIS and Its Risk for APEC, and Plans for the Fuel Supply during Mega Disasters were completed and will be published after the endorsement of EWG members.
+Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website in November 2015.
+One report on Plans for Fuel Supplies during Disasters in Expextation of Nankai Megathrust Earthquakes was published in October 2016.
+Four studies on Energy Security Indexation, Impact of Low Oil Price on Energy Security, Natural Gas Security in APEC, and Superiority of LPG: A Disaster-Resistant Energy Source were completed.